openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 ## Running locally
 You can run this on you local environment in my case I am running it on Docker for Windows, but I assume it would also work more or less the same way on Docker for Mac.
-Before you run this one your local machine you need to check a few things
+Before you run this on your local machine you need to check a few things:
-* Make sure "Enable Kubernetes" is check in the setting of your Docker for Windows/Mac
+* Make sure "Enable Kubernetes" is checked in the settings of your Docker for Windows/Mac
 * Review the file "/environments/local/volumes-values.yaml" there are two things to pay attention to
     * Node name, in my case my kubernetes node is called "docker-desktop".
-Change it if it is different for you you can find it out by running "kubectl get nodes"
+Change it if it is different for you.
+    You can find out what your node's name is by running "kubectl get nodes"
-    * BasePath i used "/c/k8s/volumes" as base path but I guess you would like to change it in case you are running on mac.
+    * BasePath, I used "/c/k8s/volumes" as base path but I guess you would like to change it in case you are running on mac.
-    **Please make sure that this folder exist but on like running on a actual kubernetes environment you don't need to create all the volume folders manually they will be automatically created.
+    **Please make sure that this folder exist but unlike running on an actual kubernetes environment you don't need to create all the volume folders manually they will be automatically created.
 So you do not need to run create-volume-folder.sh locally**
 * Enabling ingress (optional) if you want the ingress to work locally, you need to:
     * Follow the instruction on [https://kubernetes.github.io/ingress-nginx/deploy/](https://kubernetes.github.io/ingress-nginx/deploy/)
     for Docker for Mac (The same step would work on Docker for Windows as well)
-    * add the following lines to your host file
+    * Add the following lines to your host file
         * 127.0.0.1	     cms-bloomreach.localhost
         * 127.0.0.1	     site-bloomreach.localhost

 ### Running a multiple nodes cluster (Bloomreach not K8S NODE) locally
-You can even run a cluster of multiple bloomreach node locally.
+You can even run a cluster of multiple bloomreach nodes locally.
 The only thing you need to do is to run
 ```bash
 ./setup-all.sh local-multinode
 ```